-A lot of learner drivers react with confusion when they discover that they can fail their driving test for driving too slowly.
+A lot of learner drivers react with confusion when they discover this.
 They seem to be under the impression that slower is always better.

 Jittery drivers are not good drivers.

 In Ireland, you can receive a “progress fault” if you stay too far back from the vehicle in front of you or if you take too long to move after a traffic light has turned green.

 You can also receive a “progress fault” if you take too long to approach a turn-off.

 Your ability to progress and keep up with the flow of traffic is an indicator of your confidence behind the wheel.
 If the instructor thinks that your slowness is unreasonable or overly cautious, then it is likely that you will receive a fault.

 Driving too slowly is a failure in many countries.